 2. Get Better Inbound Links.

-Building and earning links is an essential SEO strategy, and it can be accomplished in many ways.
+Building and earning links is an essential digital marketing strategy, and it can be accomplished in many ways.
 Guest posting has proven to be one of the best traffic drivers—that is publishing content on external blogs.
 Your rankings will be boosted via the authority the external link provides.

 For instance, a .edu, .gov, or nationally recognized publisher will lend better credibility and higher authority to your website—thus increasing your rankings.
 If you can get more of these links